 May 6, 7:00 pm

-Many JCAST Chicago leaders will remember the play since we watched it together in 2018 and participated in a talk back with JCAST Board member Diane Zidman and other sex trafficking prevention leaders.
-MONGER, part of Mary’s Chicago Sex Trafficking Cycle, follows a Chicago criminal defense attorney with a secret sex life who deals with his sensitive 16-year-old son’s legal crisis on the day he takes a deposition from the mother of a murdered teenage victim.
+MONGER follows a Chicago criminal defense attorney with a secret sex life as he juggles his 16- year-old son’s legal crisis on the same day he deposes the mother of a murdered teenage victim.
 The play uncovers the nationwide, anonymous brotherhood of men who use the Internet to find and compare notes on the women and underage girls they pay for sex.
-Though the characters and plot are fictional, they are inspired by real-life events and include actual posts from online chats among men engaged in this activity.
+Both the fictional characters and plot are inspired by real-life events and include actual posts from online chats among men engaged in this activity.

 About Mary Bonnett and Her Story Theater

-Her Story Theater is a grassroots theater for social change started in 2011.
-Its mission is to shine bright lights in dark places on women and children in need of social justice and community support.
-Backstage.com listed it as one of the Top Ten Best Theaters for “Changing Lives”.
-Mary is Her Story’s Producing Artistic Director.
-Mary’s plays cover the stories of resilient women and others throughout history that are often overlooked.
-Mary meticulously researches and interviews hundreds before producing each play.
-JCAST Chicago looks forward to seeing Mary’s newest play MIA, on missing and murdered girls, Indigenous, in Chicago and across the country, as soon as theaters reopen.
+Her Story Theater (HST) features original plays based on Chicago lives that reflect national concerns including homelessness, domestic sex trafficking, violence, antisemitism, and racism.
+The Theatre’s Mission is to shine bright lights in dark places and to spotlight women and children in need of social justice and community support.
+Backstage.com listed HST as one of the Top Ten Best Theaters for “Changing Lives.”
+Mary Bonnett, Producing Artistic Director, meticulously researches and interviews hundreds of people before producing each play.
+JCAST Chicago looks forward to Mary’s newest play, “MIA: Where Have All the Young Girls Gone?” when theaters reopen.